software-patterns/workshop/README.md

   by following [these instructions](./patterns/00_PATTERN_TEMPLATE.md).
 - You can add links to the [References](./references.md) file.
-- If you have feedback on a specific pattern, you can start a discussion, [wiki-style](http://wiki.c2.com/?PatternLanguage), in an italicized block within the pattern text itself.
+- If you have feedback on a specific pattern, you can start a discussion, [wiki-style](http://wiki.c2.com/?PatternLanguage), in an italicized block or quote block within the pattern text itself.
 Below is an example of this.

-*I prefer patterns to be concrete, specific, and grounded in our experiences.
+> [benchristel] I prefer patterns to be concrete, specific, and grounded in our experiences.
 Any positive experience you've had creating or using software is a potential seed for a pattern.
-If you've also experienced the pain of* not *having the pattern in your environment, so much the better—that's evidence that the pattern actually does something.
+If you've also experienced the pain of *not* having the pattern in your environment, so much the better—that's evidence that the pattern actually does something.
 But you don't need a lot of evidence to write the pattern.
-Patterns can (should?) start out as just hypotheses; over time I'd like to test each pattern more rigorously and see if it really holds up. —benchristel*
+Patterns can (should?) start out as just hypotheses; over time I'd like to test each pattern more rigorously and see if it really holds up.

 # Further Reading